CN-UPB/pg-scrambLe/phishahang/Pishahang-master/son-gkeeper/son-gtkmano/README.md

-# [SONATA](http://www.sonata-nfv.eu)'s Gatekeeper VIM Management micro-service
+# [SONATA](http://www.sonata-nfv.eu)'s Gatekeeper MANO Management micro-service
 [![Build Status](http://jenkins.sonata-nfv.eu/buildStatus/icon?job=son-gkeeper)](http://jenkins.sonata-nfv.eu/job/son-gkeeper)

-This is the folder of the **VIM Management** micro-service.
+This is the folder of the **MANO Management** micro-service.
 This micro-service is used by the [`Gatekeeper API`](https://github.com/sonata-nfv/son-gkeeper/son-gtkapi).

 ## Configuration
-The configuration of the Gatekeeper's VIM Management micro-service is done mostly by defining `ENV` variables in the [`Dockerfile`](https://github.com/sonata-nfv/son-gkeeper/blob/master/son-gtkvim/Dockerfile).
+The configuration of the Gatekeeper's MANO Management micro-service is done mostly by defining `ENV` variables in the [`Dockerfile`](https://github.com/sonata-nfv/son-gkeeper/blob/master/son-gtkmano/Dockerfile).
 These variables are:

 * `PORT`: the port the micro-service is to provide it's services, currently `5700`;
 * `CATALOGUE_URL`: the URL of the catalogues service, currently `http://catalogues:4002/catalogues`;